prakharmrsl/easypcceo.github.io/pages/crypto-mining/crypto-mining.md

 [Monero](/crypto-mining/monero-hardware/) is focused on fungibility and the privacy of its users.
 With the value steadily increasing, it may be time to consider investing in Monero mining hardware.

+**If you use one of the mining GPUs specified in our guide, you'll generate over $1,400 annually!**

 [View Monero mining CPUs and GPUs here](/crypto-mining/monero-hardware/){: .big-button}

 ### 6. Zcash